Wall-Brew-Co/common-beer-format/README.md

 The next time you build your application, [Leiningen](https://leiningen.org/) or [deps.edn](https://clojure.org/guides/deps_and_cli) should pull it automatically.
 Alternatively, you may clone or fork the repository to work with it directly.

+## Documentation

+common-beer-format's public documentation is available on [cljdoc.](https://cljdoc.org/d/com.wallbrew/common-beer-format/CURRENT)
+Please note that cljdoc does not currently include clojure specs in auto-generated namespace documentation.
+Documentation of the specs contained by this library may be found in the `Specs` article.
+The original markdown copies of this documentation are located in the `doc` folder of this repository.

 ## Usage